ii/coredns/plugin/forward/README.md

 * `coredns_forward_response_rcode_total{to, rcode}` - count of RCODEs per upstream.
 * `coredns_forward_healthcheck_failure_count_total{to}` - number of failed health checks per upstream.
-* `coredns_forward_healthcheck_broken_count_total{}` - counter of when all upstreams are unhealthy, and we are randomly spraying to a target.
+* `coredns_forward_healthcheck_broken_count_total{}` - counter of when all upstreams are unhealthy, and we are randomly (this always uses the `random` policy) spraying to an upstream.
 * `coredns_forward_socket_count_total{to}` - number of cached sockets per upstream.

 Where `to` is one of the upstream servers (**TO** from the config), `proto` is the protocol used by